 10 Tips for Coping After Rehab

 Anyone going through a drug rehabilitation program should be personally invested in the process.
-If they are just doing it “because their family wants them to” or something of the sort, their chances of success are slimmer.
+If a person is just doing it “because their family wants them to” or something of the sort, their chances of success are slimmer.
 If they are not honest about it and are just going through the motions, if they are just looking busy and not really doing the program, they will not get all the attainable results.
-There is also the situation of it not being the right program for the individual, which is where holistic rehabilitation comes in.
+There is also the situation of it not being the right plan for the individual, which is where holistic rehabilitation comes in.
 Once you have found the right program and completed it, there is still the process of coping after rehab, which is not always easy.

 Friends, Family, Support Network

 The value of a strong support network cannot be overstated.
 These are your trusted family and friends and should also include members of the rehab facility’s aftercare section.
-Regular communication is essential, especially in the first couple of months.
-But factually, the support never really ends.
+Regular communication is essential, especially for the first couple of months.
+But actually, the support never really ends.
 The rehab graduate should be able to discuss what they are running into and what kind of environmental pressures they may be experiencing.
 After talking with a member of the support network, something that had “no solution” will often practically solve itself.
-Communication is fundamental.
+Communication is fundamental in coping after rehab.

 Focus, Self-Discipline, Interests, Pursuits

 Art is a powerful therapy.
 Many people recovering from substance abuse find solace in creativity – others’ creativity and their own.
 Learning an instrument, painting, writing, photography, and any other creative field are all excellent ways to channel emotions and communicate.
-Coping with life can be put into startling, compelling and beautiful perspective through the arts.
+Coping after rehab can be put into startling, compelling and beautiful perspective through the arts.

 Hard Work, Honesty

 One’s value to society is most commonly measured by the work you perform.
 One should be able to perform an honest day’s work and be squarely compensated for it.
 When a person holds a job, they get a sense of their inherent value to society.
-Even when one feels they are in a “dead end job,” at least they’re working.
-People who cannot work have a much bigger problem.
+Even when a person feels they are in a “dead-end job,” at least they’re working.
+Individuals who cannot work have a much bigger problem.
 You can always look for a new job, seek advancement, start your own business – the field is wide open.
 The stability of holding a job should not be underestimated.
 It is often the bedrock upon which one builds the rest of his or her life.

 It’s not enough to have a destination.
-Without a road map, you’ll never arrive.
-Formulating a plan is a major component to building a post-rehab life.
+Without a roadmap, you’ll never arrive.
+Formulating a plan is a major component of building a post-rehab life.
 Plans can go from very broad, like “go back to school” to encompassing the next month, all the way down to what you’ll do in the next hour.
-Plans are very useful for focusing and channeling one’s efforts as noted above.
+Plans are beneficial for focusing and channeling one’s efforts as noted above.
 One must also have the ability to adjust the plan as needed.

 Your plan for coping after rehab must include what to do about cravings.
 Cravings do and will happen.
 It is crucial and must be part of the personalized aftercare strategy worked out before completing rehab.
-Each person’s strategy is different.
+Each person’s approach is different.
 It could be as simple as going outside and taking a walk, calling a trusted friend, reading a message one wrote for oneself, or playing a video one made earlier for just this occasion or any number of other approaches.
 It must be something effective a person can do immediately without hesitation in the advent of cravings.

-“Remain positive” is not just a catch phrase with no practical application in the real world.
+“Remain positive” is not just a catchphrase with no practical application in the real world.
 Just living life and trying to get ahead can get you down.
-It’s not necessarily easy.
+Coping after rehab is not necessarily easy.
 Falling into despair doesn’t solve the situation, nor does drug abuse and numbing one’s feeling with chemicals.
-Maintaining positivity is an animated, alive, tangible, very real and continuous action undertaken to conquer life and all its annoyances, setbacks, heartbreaks, barriers and oppositions.
-It means not getting too “serious”.
+Maintaining positivity is an animated, alive, tangible, genuine and continuous action undertaken to conquer life and all its annoyances, setbacks, heartbreaks, barriers and opposition.
+It means not getting too “serious.”
 It means maintaining one’s sense of humor.
 And it is done each morning and with each passing moment.
 You fall down, but you get up, right?
 This is all part of coping anytime, especially in coping after rehab.

-You see a medical doctor and complain of something and they’ll probably prescribe a drug or medicine of some sort.
-Nothing against doctors – we need them – but they tend to treat the SYMPTOM rather than the CAUSE.
-Simply eating right, exercising, doing some sports, and taking a few supplements can go long way toward re-building and maintaining general health.
+You see a medical doctor and complain about something, and they’ll probably prescribe a drug or medicine of some sort.
+Nothing against physicians – we need them – but they tend to treat the SYMPTOM rather than the CAUSE.
+Only eating right, exercising, doing some sports, and taking a few supplements can go a long way toward re-building and maintaining general health.
 Seeing a competent nutritionist, for example, can prove very enlightening and open the door to renewed vigor.
 All these elements help you cope with life.
 If your body is ill, fatigued, tired, etc. it doesn’t help you reach your goals.
 Paying due attention to your body (without worshiping it) is integral to a post-rehab strategy.

 Hanging out with your old hard-drinking, drug-using buddies isn’t very conducive to staying clean and sober.
 If they encourage you to use again, you should ask yourself what kind of “friends” they are.
 Perhaps they need help too, but testing your limits is not the wisest choice.
 You don’t have to lean over the edge to know it’s there and that it’s a long way down, especially if you’ve fallen over it before.
 So maintaining a positive environment, one populated by positive people, is vital.